Hafiz-Fast/Snake-SFML/README.md

-A Creative and Vibrant SFML Game using C++ based in the conventional SNAKE game.
+A Creative and Vibrant SFML Game using C++ based on the conventional SNAKE game.
 Handles snake movement, growth and Fruit Positions.
 Involves bounderies and movement of Snake through them.
 Also provides a grahic interface providing enchanting colors and adorable music.